Adjusting to Assisted Living: Tips for a Smooth Transition

 • Discuss the role of “geriatric care managers” in guiding families through the transition phase.

 • Highlight the adoption of adaptive and AI-powered assistive technology, such as smart prosthetics, IoT-connected mobility aids, wearable AI assistants, and integrated real-time environmental interpreting devices.
-These technologies enhance independence and immediate access to support, while also offering tailored support through user-centered, inclusive ergonomic design.
-Global policy updates are increasing equitable access and affordability for these advanced products [1] [2] [12].
+These technologies now include privacy-preserving, camera-free AI for safety, holistic engagement analytics, and robotics for advanced support.
+They enhance independence and immediate access to support, while also offering tailored care through unified, user-centered, and inclusive designs.
+These shifts support the preferred transition of aging-in-place and provide continuity across independent, assisted, and skilled care environments [16] [18] [14].

 • Emphasize real-world examples such as the Meta Ray-Ban Smart Glasses with Live AI environmental describing technology and Aira services that combine AI with human interpreting for hands-free, real-time assistance, especially for visually impaired users in diverse settings.
-Rehabilitation is increasingly integrating autonomous wheelchairs, advanced prosthetics, and sensory wearables to support functional recovery and adaptation [6] [4] [13].
+Rehabilitation is increasingly integrating autonomous wheelchairs, advanced prosthetics, sensory wearables, and AI-enabled mobility robotics to support functional recovery and adaptation and ensure resilience in the face of climate-related and environmental risks [10] [8] [18].

 Balancing Trust Elements